After the age of forty .. This is what happens in our brains!

 Expression of aging – iStock

-The researchers also suggested that changes occur in the brain because it is a resource-hungry organ that takes in large amounts of simple sugar glucose, noting that “the adult brain accounts for approximately 2% of the total body weight but requires about 20% of the total glucose supply.”
+The researchers also suggested that changes occur in the brain because it is a resource-hungry organ that takes in large amounts of simple sugar glucose, noting that “the adult brain accounts for approximately 2% of the total body weight but requires regarding 20% of the total glucose supply.”

 But with age, the human body tends to slow down and the brain becomes less efficient.
 So not only does the brain get less glucose, it also doesn’t use fuel well.
 Thus, it is possible that the retinal changes result from the brain reorganizing itself to function as it can as resources dwindle and ‘organs’ aging.